eileenrmartin/eileenrmartin.github.io/prospectiveStudents/index.md

 ## Prospective Students

-I am currently looking to hire a graduate research assistant for Summer and Fall 2019 to work on the project "Advanced Computational Methods towards High-Resolution Fiber Optic Distributed Acoustic Sensing,"  a collaboration with [Luna](https://lunainc.com/) funded through a Phase I STTR from DOE Geothermal Technologies Office.
+I am specifically looking to hire graduate research assistants in:
+* sparsity-promoting optimization with applications to earthquake engineering (starting spring 2020)
+* signal processing, imaging or event localization with large-scale multiphysics (seismic + electromagnetic) data (starting summer 2020)

 Email me if you're a highly motivated prospective graduate student or undergrad interested in doing research on:
 * imaging science